The Best Luxury Small Group Tour of Vietnam

 (Overnight – Sofitel Legend Metropole Hanoi)

-Day 3: Hanoi.
-(Breakfast and Lunch) Start your day with a visit to a residential Hanoi district seldom experienced by foreigners.
+Middle Class Hanoi.
+Start your day with a visit to a residential Hanoi district seldom experienced by foreigners.
 You will feel like you have traveled back in time into the 1960’s when Hanoi was a quaint capital populated mostly by modest workers.
 Wander around these narrow alleys covered in colorful market stalls, observe the locals as they go about their daily lives – you will experience Hanoi as only the locals do.

-Return to the Old Quarter and break for lunch at the famous Sadhu restaurant, a charming upscale establishment serving innovative fusion vegetarian cuisine.
-You are at leisure at your hotel for a short while and in the late afternoon comes a fascinating performance of Water Puppetry, where Easy Tours guests will enjoy preferred seating.
-Knowing the details behind this elaborate and stylized performance will further enhance your viewing pleasure.
+Water Puppetry.
+In the early evening comes a fascinating performance of Water Puppetry, where Easy Tours guests will enjoy preferred seating.
 The Thang Long Puppet Theatre is Hanoi’s most famous because of the quality of the performers, and it is located on the banks of Hoan Kiem Lake, across from Ngoc Son Temple.
 This art form, which is unique to North Vietnam, originated in the 11th century.
-The combination of indigenous music, small fireworks, and the colorful wooden performers, as well as the accomplished musicians visible in the gallery, makes this spectacle a great introduction to North Vietnamese cultural entertainment.
+The combination of indigenous music, small fireworks, and the colorful wooden performers, as well as the accomplished musicians visible in the gallery, makes this spectacle a great introduction to North Vietnamese culture.

+Old Quarter Night Walk.
 After the performance, you will enjoy a short walk to your hotel by the charming lake, walking past the locals as they dine on street food, an activity that is omnipresent at night all over the Old Quarter.
-By now you will start realizing that the Vietnamese take street food to a whole new level, even by Southeast Asia standards – people eating are everywhere, occupying sections of the pedestrian walkways, parks, sometimes taking over parts of the roads after sunset, enjoying the wares from scores of small street stalls.
+By now you will start realizing that the Vietnamese take street food to a whole new level, even by Southeast Asia standards – people eating are everywhere, occupying sections of the pedestrian walkways, parks, sometimes taking over parts of the roads after sunset, enjoying the wares of scores of small street stalls.

 (Overnight – Sofitel Legend Metropole Hanoi)